spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/gdk-template.md

 ### Deploy your project

+To test your game, you need to launch a [deployment](spatialos-concepts/concepts#ldeployment).
+This means launching your game with its own instance of the SpatialOS runtime, either locally using a [local deployment]({{urlRoot}}/content/spatialos-concepts/concepts#local-deployment),  or in the cloud using a [cloud deployment]({{urlRoot}}/content/spatialos-concepts/concepts#cloud-deployment)..

+When you launch a deployment, SpatialOS  sets up the world based on a [snapshot], then starts up the [worker] instances needed to run the game world.

+You'll find out more about snapshots and workers later on in this tutorial.

-To test your project, you can launch a [local deployment (SpatialOS documentation)](https://docs.improbable.io/reference/latest/shared/glossary#local-deployment) or a [cloud deployment (SpatialOS documentation)](https://docs.improbable.io/reference/latest/shared/glossary#cloud-deployment).
+To test your project, you can launch a  or a

 #### Deploy locally with multiple clients